alepek/fejk/README.md

 ### Running the example

-Clone the repository, `npm install`, `npm run example` and start sending requests to the fejk!
+Clone the repository, `yarn`, `yarn example` and start sending requests to the fejk!

 Hit [the colors endpoint](http://localhost:9090/fejk/colors) to see the `defaults` mechanism in action.